RI-SE/smirk/docs/System Requirements Specification.md

 ## 3.3.2 Robustness Requirements
 This section specifies robustness requirements corresponding to the ML safety requirements.

-**For pedestrians present within 50 m of Ego, captured in the field of view of the camera:**
+**For pedestrians present within 80 m of ego car, captured in the field of view of the camera:**

-- **SYS-ROB-REQ1: The pedestrian recognition component shall perform as required in all situations Ego may encounter within the defined ODD.**
+- **SYS-ROB-REQ1: The pedestrian recognition component shall perform as required in all situations ego car may encounter within the defined ODD.**
 - **SYS-ROB-REQ2: The pedestrian recognition component shall identify pedestrians irrespective of their upright pose with respect to the camera.**
 - **SYS-ROB-REQ3: The pedestrian recognition component shall identify pedestrians irrespective of their size with respect to the camera.**
 - **SYS-ROB-REQ4: The pedestrian recognition component shall identify pedestrians irrespective of their appearance with respect to the camera.**